microsoft/VirtualClient/website/docs/workloads/specview/specview-profiles.md

 NA

 * **Profile Runtimes**
+  * The SPECviewperf package is around 30GB.
+Downloading and extracting this file takes about 30 minutes to complete.
-  The SPECviewperf workload takes about 30 minutes to run depending on the performance of the target system.
+  * The SPECviewperf workload takes about 30 minutes to run.
+  * The exact numbers may vary depending on the system and the internet performance.

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.